 Strawberry Banana Muffins with Oat Streusel Topping

-These easy strawberry banana muffins with oat streusel topping make a great breakfast, easy brunch recipe, or on-the-go snack!
-They are perfectly sweet, supremely moist and a springtime favorite.
+Tender, scrumptious strawberry muffins are a lightened up treat made with whole wheat flour, bananas, coconut oil and honey.
+Add the optional oat streusel topping for extra deliciousness!
+These easy muffins make a great breakfast, easy brunch recipe, or on-the-go snack!
+They are perfectly sweet, supremely moist and a family favorite.

-- Like any muffin recipe, make sure that your ingredients are at room temperature before getting started.
+- It’s best to start with ingredients that are at room temperature.
 This helps everything mix together evenly without over mixing.

 - Measure the flour correctly.
 Too much flour leads to dry, crumbly muffins.
 Whisk the flour first, then spoon it into a dry measuring cup and level off the top.

 These muffins are soft, moist, and packed with deliciousness.
 And SO versatile!
-You may use whole wheat flour or all-purpose flour, instead of the whole grain spelt flour that I used.
+You may use whole wheat flour or all-purpose flour, instead of the whole wheat pastry flour that I used.
 And feel free to switch up the add-ins.
 These would be wonderful guilt-free blueberry banana muffins.
 Or throw in some chocolate chips.
 Maybe pecans and peaches?
 My mind is swirling with spin-off ideas!

 - 1 1/2 cups flour (all-purpose, whole wheat, whole grain spelt will all work.
-I used whole grain spelt.)
+I used whole wheat pastry flour.)

 - 1 teaspoon ground cinnamon